StanJulia/Stan.jl/README.md

 ## Important note

 Major work will happen on this package over the next few months.

+Stan.jl v4.x (and earlier versions) was the first generation Julia tools to use Stan's [cmdstan executable]().
+CmdStan.jl v5.x updated these for Julia v1.x and added many features based on user feedback.
+Most of cmdstan's features were covered (but not all).

+Stan.jl v6.x constitutes the third generation and extends Tamas Papp's approach taken in StanRun, StanDump and StanSamples.
+It covers all of cmdstan's features in separate modules. i.e. StanVariational, StanSample, etc., including an option to run `generate_quantities`.

-Stan.jl v6.0.0 will contain selected examples using the features available in StanJulia packages such as StanSample, StanOptimize, etc.
+Stan.jl v6.x will contain selected, heavily commented, examples using the features available inall  [StanJulia]().

-My intention is to continue maintenance on CmdStan.jl
+My intention is to continue maintenance of CmdStan.jl for at least another two years.

 ## Purpose

-A collection of examples to use Stan (as an external program) from Julia.
+A collection of documented examples to use Stan (as an external program) from Julia.

-CmdStan needs to be installed separatedly.
+Stan's cmdstan executable needs to be installed separatedly.
 Please see [CmdStan installation](http://StanJulia.github.io/Stan.jl/latest/INSTALLATION.html).

 For more info on Stan, please go to <http://mc-stan.org>.